orlowskilp/evm-signer-kms/README.md

 ## Tool chain compatibility

 Works with [MUSL](https://musl.libc.org) and [GNU](https://www.gnu.org/software/libc) tool chains.
+While GNU is the most widely adopted tool chain, MUSL is somewhat more conservative and favors static linking over dynamic linking, making it a reasonably good candidate for secure builds.

 ### Building

 I suggest using the provided [`Makefile`](./Makefile) to get things running fast.
-The default build target is `x86_64-unknown-linux-gnu`, so this command will build the library with the GNU tool
+The default build target is `x86_64-unknown-linux-gnu`, so this command will build the library with the GNU latest tool chain for `x86_64` target:
-chain:

 ```bash
 make build